Kaychasis/Zero_day/README.md

-This is my first README
+This is my first READM
+this is update script readme